dima-iholkin/PourOverPotato/README.md

 # PourOverPotato

 Do you brew pour over coffee?
 How do you organize your records?

 This app is a way to organize the pour over coffee recipes.

-I use this app to brew my coffees every day.
-This means I'm invested into maintaining and improving this app.
+I use this app to brew my coffees every day, this means I'm invested into maintaining and improving this app.

 ## Application